-Croatia: Gas storage project Krk environment impact study presented, high expectations for market share of future storage23.
-September 2013. / SEE Energy News
+Croatia: Gas storage project Krk environment impact study presented, high expectations for market share of future storage, SEE Energy News

 They are at the same time seeking for a strategic partner, customers and suppliers of gas for the terminal, which could start operating in 2018.
 In the Ministry of Environment and Nature it was submitted Environmental Impact Study for the construction of terminal for liquefied natural gas on the island, which Oikon company made for a client.

 The EIS predicts construction of land terminal with capacity of 6 billion m3 per year, and it would be built on Cape Zaglav, in the industrial zone Dina Petrokemija.
 From the source in the Ministry of Economy, we found out that it is expected the convening of the expert committee for evaluation of the study, which by getting the green light should be addressed in a public hearing.

 It is anticipated that public consultation lasts for 30 days because the local communities and NGOs are already familiar with the intervention.
 If everything goes smoothly, the consent about the acceptability of the Studiy on the environment could be made around Christmas and location permit two months later.

 They say in MINGO that in parallel with the process of assessment of the Studiy, two processes are conducted – the purchase of land from the Hypo bank, with which deals DUUDI, and negotiations with potential interested investors, in order to the conclusion of a strategic partnership.